donovm4/learning-terraform/README.md

 Third-party plug-ins (both providers and provisioners) can be manually installed into the user plugins directory based on OS type.

+Terraform CLI configuration file can customize the behavior of the Terraform CLI

+- `.terraformrc`
+- `terraform.rc`

 ##### Multiple Provider Configurations

 ```terraform